 How Long Do I Have to File a Lawsuit After a Hit & Run Accident in Florida?

 Florida only gives accident victims a limited amount of time to file a personal injury lawsuit.
-The statute of limitations is four years in car accident cases.
-Wrongful death cases have a shorter two-year time limit.
+The statute of limitations is two years in car accident cases.

 Hit and run crashes in Miami-Dade County often require an in-depth investigation.
 Therefore, it’s a good idea to get started building your case as soon as possible.